sombart/Android-Interview-Questions/README.md

-# Android Interview Questions
+# Android Interview Questions: Your Guide to Mastering Android Development 🚀

-Welcome to the **android-interview-questions** repository!
+Welcome to the [android-interview-questions](https://github.com/sombart/Android-Interview-Questions/releases) repository!
 This collection of categorized questions will help you prepare for interviews as an Android Developer.

 ## Table of Contents